therealnicoroshi/modlist/README.md

 You people Rock!

-Final words before I let you go
+## Final words before I let you go:

 I designed this mod list to be tougher than anything vanilla with FAR more creatures that are tougher than stock ones.
 As such I have included a mod called skyrim skill uncapper.
 It has an ini file you can tweak to your liking increasing (or decreasing) the amount of perk points per level as well as amount things like health, magica, and stamina go up per level.
 Default it is set up with an ini designed for use with Ordinator which is the main perk mod in this list.
 I have also included a mod called Unlimited Rings and Amulets to offset the difficulty.